Wow. Backblaze is now storing 100 petabytes of customer data in our cloud storage.

-Here are a few comparisons to help contextualize what 100 petabytes:
+Here are a few comparisons to help contextualize 100 petabytes:

-* 1/4th as much data as Facebook stores today for its 1+ billion users.
+- One quarter as much data as Facebook stores today for its over one billion users.

 Wondering where these comparisons came from?

-* HD takes up about 1 GB per video-hour:
+- HD takes up about one gigabyte per video-hour:

 However, as you store more data, S3 gets cheaper and other regions cost less.
 Picking the lowest cost region and the lowest cost tier of pricing, we get:

-* An average song takes up 3 megabytes, resulting in 33 billion songs fitting into 100 petabytes. iTunes has 26 million songs available, or:
+- An average song takes up three megabytes, resulting in 33 billion songs fitting into 100 petabytes. iTunes has 26 million songs available, or: